Frequently Asked Questions

 Do I have to implement the auditors’ recommendations?

 Yes and no. Obviously, if we have included an observation in a formal audit report it is something that needs to be addressed.
-However, you do not necessarily need to accept the specific recommendation of the Internal Audit Division.
+However, you do not necessarily need to accept the specific recommendation of the Audit Services Division.

 Our recommendations are provided because we don’t want to identify problems without offering solutions.
 If you have a different way of reasonably addressing the observation to mitigate the risk, then that is perfectly acceptable.
 Also, keep in mind that we generally try to provide a recommendation that can be implemented with the resources you currently have.